WREA-LP

 WREA-LP (104.9 FM, "Radio Redentor") is a radio station licensed to serve Holyoke, Massachusetts.
 The station is owned by Radio Redentor.
 It airs Spanish-language religious programming.

 The station was assigned the WREA-LP call letters by the Federal Communications Commission on November 29, 2005.

 Another Spanish-language religious station, WLHZ-LP in Springfield, had also been assigned the 104.9 MHz frequency but in March 2008 received a construction permit from the FCC to relocate to 107.9 MHz to avoid interference with WREA-LP.

+It went silent on June 30, 2026.